pholawat-tle/Cards-Recognition-DatasetGeneration/README.md

 ## About This Project

-This project is based on this [Repository](https://github.com/geaxgx/playing-card-detection).
-In additional to the original Jupyter Notebook, this project can be run on Google Colab and retrieve files from and save files to a mounted Google Drive.
+This is a Google Colab version of [repository](https://github.com/geaxgx/playing-card-detection).
+In additional to the original notebook, this notebook can interact with files from Google Drive.

 ## Getting Started